 A Close-Knit Environment: The smaller size of our department allows students to have significant one-on-one interaction with professors, staff, and alumni, and encourages cooperation and camaraderie among our students.

 To learn more about our department, I encourage you to visit our website.
+I've also prepared a in-depth summary (Freshman Orientation Slides) of the ESE department that I think you will find helpful.

 If you have any questions or are planning a visit to Washington University, do not hesitate to contact me or our associate chair, Professor Hiro Mukai.
 We always have an open door for our students and prospective students, and we look forward to receiving any comments or questions.